India's rural pain goes beyond farmers, and it may be a problem for Modi

 “Poor monsoon or lower prices, something or the other has been hurting us in the past few years,” Kohale said.

-Farmers are at the bottom of the Modi administration’s priority list, said laborer Sagar Bahalavi.
+Farmers are at the bottom of the Modi administration’s priority list, said labourer Sagar Bahalavi.

 “They are building big roads to connect metros and calling it development.
 How is that useful for us?” he said.